Np874FHV/bistromatic/README.md

 - `^`, the power operator.
 The second number must be whole (and positive for the moment).

 - `(`,`)`, the parenthesis, allowing to force priorities.

+- A maximum decimal precision is implemented.
+It is taken into account only when dividing.

 - Unmatched parenthesis, incorrect bases, incorrect syntax will also create errors.